Categories1 Hour Courses , Hormones , Thyroid

-Dr. Rouzier will be starting a new series that addresses how to treat thyroid disease – especially treating T3 deficiency.
+Dr. Rouzier will be starting a new online workshop series that addresses how to treat thyroid disease – especially treating T3 deficiency.
 He will be reviewing the literature that supports assessing clinical parameters for accurate thyroid function instead of just measuring TSH levels.
 He will review how endocrine disrupting chemicals can adversely affect thyroid related symptoms but not serum thyroid levels.

 Upon completion of this workshop, the healthcare professional will be able to: